imagineLife/big-site/content/mongo/misc-agg/views.md

 # views
 Computed every time a read is performed against the view.
 Can be used as agg-pipeline-as-a-collection.
+They store no data.
 ## slicing data
-"vertical" slicing reduces fields being returned.
+"vertical" slicing reduces fields being returned. `$project` can be used for vertical slicing.
 "horizontal" slicing is removing entire docs based on filter criterial.
+Hz slicing is done with `$match`.
 "vertical" can b e used for things like removing sensitive data.

 - show fewer fields